An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 1. Upper Dolpo restricted permit that cost USD 500 for the first 10 days and for the additional days USD 50 per person per day.

-Upper Dolpo Trek - 26 Days
+Upper Dolpo Trek: 26 Days

 Trekking in Lower Dolpo require following permits

-Lower Dolpo Trek - 17 Days
+Lower Dolpo Trek: 17 Days

 How to get Dolpo trekking Permits?

-Shey-Phoksundo National Park entry ticket is issued by the Department of National Parks and Wildlife Conservation from Nepal Tourism Board office building at Brikutimandap in Kathmandu.
-It is also available during your visit at entry point.
+Shey-Phoksundo National Park entry ticket is issued by the Department of National Parks and Wildlife Conservation from the Nepal Tourism Board office building at Brikutimandap in Kathmandu.
+It is also available during your visit at the entry point.

 3. International Flight Tickets of Nepal